 Talking of ditching liquids on the course, this year the organisers are asking all runners to empty out their water bottles before discarding them.
 There are two really good reasons for this, the first is that it makes it 1000 times easier to recycle the plastic bottles and the second is that stops other runners tripping over.

-That's it folks everything you need to know about London Marathon 2019, if you have any last minute questions we'll be at the Expo and happy to help.
-Otherwise best of luck and enjoy what is one of the most enjoyable and fun races anywhere in the world.
+That's it folks everything you need to know about London Marathon.
+Best of luck and enjoy what is one of the most enjoyable and fun races anywhere in the world.
 Be sure to tag us in any posts - we'd love to see how it's going!